Global Finance Concentration

 ENV 323 Seminar: Climate and Energy Policy (4 Credits)

 This course examines climate change and energy policy from several perspectives including scientific, economic, equity, political and practical considerations.
-We examine sources and trends of greenhouse gas emissions and climate impacts and then focus on a specific sector (e.g., electric power) to consider existing policies, market structures and the spectrum of approaches to reduce emissions.
+The course examines sources and trends of greenhouse gas emissions and climate impacts and then focuses on a specific sector (e.g., electric power) to consider existing policies, market structures and the spectrum of approaches to reduce emissions.
 Students work in small groups on projects in an active policy area and prepare a briefing and memo.
-Prerequisite: ENV 101 or permission of the instructor.
+Prerequisite: ENV 101 or equivalent.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}{S}

 Fall, Spring, Annually